Pujitha449821/Satellite-Imagery-Based-Property-Valuation-for-price-prediction-of-houses/README.md

 constraints, images were collected for a representative random subset of 500 properties.
 These images capture neighborhood-level visual context such as buildings, roads, greenery, and water bodies.

+Note: The Mapbox access token used for satellite image retrieval has been removed from the code for security reasons.

 ---